Getting your marketing and targeting right not only comes down to good segmentation but also great persona development.

 Unfortunately, it can be easy to make a few simple mistakes with your persona development that significantly reduces their effectiveness.

-Get the most out of your buyer personas; avoid these three common issues.
+Get the most out of your buyer personas and avoid these mistakes.

 Read more: Understanding your Audience, the complete guide to market research.